snowdonr/pyms-minerva/README.rst

 ensure the coverage stays at least the same before you submit a pull request.

+For further information see the section `Contributing to PyMassSpec`_

 License
 =========
 PyMassSpec is Free and Open Source software released under the `GNU General Public License version 2 <GPL_>`__.